trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   ```

   > All rate limiting rules (definitions) should be added to the NGINX `http` context.

+Remember also about [this](https://stackoverflow.com/questions/37438949/antiddos-protection-slowing-nginx-server/37439338#37439338) answer:

+  > _If your are loading a website, you are not loading only this site, but assets as well.
+Nginx will think of them as independent connections.
+You have 10r/s defined and a burst size of 5.
+Therefore after 10 Requests/s the next requests will be delayed for rate limiting purposes.
+If the burst size (5) gets exceeded the following requests will receive a 503 error._

 `limit_req_zone` key lets you set `rate` parameter (optional) - it defines the rate limited URL(s).